jannecederberg/jannecederberg.github.io/_posts/2015-04-26-how-i-got-started-with-programming.md

 ### "You should learn HTML"

 Around 1997 my uncle [Antti Korhonen][antti] was working at [Nokia][nokia] at the early days of its "world conquering tour"; he encouraged me to start learning HTML.
-I asked him what kind of tools I needed for it and he said something to the tone of 'Just us Notepad'.
+I asked him what kind of tools I needed for it and he said something to the tone of 'Just use Notepad'.

 I was around 16 at the time and hardly knew much about computers.
 My parents had bought our first PC roughly a year earlier in 1996 and all I knew about computers back then was this "If I type <kbd>dir</kbd> in the command line, it'll do something".
 I didn't really know what that something was but hey, that's a start :)